We’ve all been waiting for it – the new LTS release of Ubuntu – 18.04. Learn more about new features, the release dates, and more.

 Ubuntu started using the GNOME desktop environment with Ubuntu 17.10 instead of the default Unity environment.
 Ubuntu 18.04 will continue using GNOME.
 This is a major change to Ubuntu.

-Ubuntu 18.04 Desktop will have a new default theme
+Ubuntu 18.04 Desktop will have a new theme

-Ubuntu 18.04 is saying Goodbye to the old ‘Ambience’ default theme with a new GTK theme.
+Ubuntu 18.04 is saying Goodbye to the old ‘Ambience’ theme with a new GTK theme.
 If you want to help with the new theme, check out some screenshots and more, go here.
 It may not be default, but it most probably will.

 As of now, there is speculation that Suru will be the new default icon theme for Ubuntu 18.04.
 Here’s a screenshot: